20-Minute Dumpling Soup

 Preparation time: 20-30 minutes | Serves: 2 people

-Ingredients used in this Easy Dumpling Soup -
+Ingredients used in my Dumpling Soup -

 Using pantry staples and frozen dumplings, this soup is a shortcut lunch or dinner that is healthy, comforting and delicious.